edgedb/edgedb/docs/edgeql/functions/string.rst

     Find all regular expression matches in a string.

-    Given an input string and a regular expression string repeatedly match the regular expression within the string.
+    Given an input *string* and a regular expression *pattern* repeatedly match the regular expression within the *string*.
     Return the set of all matches, each match represented by an :eql:type:`array\<str\>` of matched groups.

     .. code-block:: edgeql-repl

         db> SELECT std::re_match_all(r'a\w+', 'an abstract concept');
         {['an'], ['abstract']}

-.. eql:function:: std::re_replace(pattern: str, repl: str, \
+.. eql:function:: std::re_replace(pattern: str, sub: str, \
                                   string: str, \
                                   NAMED ONLY flags: str='') \
                   -> str